 iSUPs have a number of advantages over traditional paddle boards, but there are some trade-offs that need to be considered.
 One key difference is the shape of the board. iSUPs have a non-tapering, uniform rail construction (side wall), while solid paddle boards have a tapered rail that can vary throughout the length of the board.

 This can be important for surfing, as the sharper rails on a solid board can make it easier to cut into waves and carve turns.

 Risk of Puncture/Seam Splitting

-One of the most significant risks associated with iSUPs is puncture.
+One of the most significant risks associated with iSUPs is a puncture.
 Since the boards are inflated with air, they are susceptible to being punctured by sharp objects.
 Some manufacturers have addressed this issue by incorporating a double chamber design, but this does not eliminate the risk.

 In addition, iSUPs can also develop leaks at the seams over time.
 Puncture repairs are usually successful and should be carried out as soon as possible.
-Seam separation is near impossible to fix but most reputable manufacturers would address this for you with a solution.
+Seam separation is nearly impossible to fix but most reputable manufacturers would address this for you with a solution.